Frequently Asked Questions

 What academic enrichment opportunities are available?

-Yes, there are specialists in each area:
+There are specialists in each area:

 • Preschool — Spanish and Music